 POLITICAL MAP OF INDIA

-- Focus on location of states and major cities.
+- Focus on the location of states and major cities.

 - Study what states border what, especially international borders.
 For example, a possible question can be regarding which Indian border Pakistan or Bangladesh, etc.